apache/couchdb-pkg/README.md

 # CouchDB Packaging support repo

-The main purpose of this repository is to provide packaging support files for Apache CouchDB and its SpiderMoneky 1.8.5 dependency, for a number of well-known and used packaging formats, namely:
+The main purpose of this repository is to provide packaging support files for Apache CouchDB and its SpiderMonkey 1.8.5 dependency, for a number of well-known and used packaging formats, namely:

 * `.deb` files, as used by Debian, Ubuntu, and derivatives
 * `.rpm` files, as used by CentOS, RedHat, and derivatives